DeepBlueRobotics/training/docs/section-8/nav.md

 ### 1) `ls`

-`ls` is a short version of what it does: `List the things I can see.` In your file browser, you can see all of your things inside your `Downloads` folder when you double-click on it to get there. `ls` is the command that tells you what's there.
+`ls` is a short version of what it does: `List the things I can see.` In your file browser you can, for example, see all of your things inside your `Downloads` folder when you double-click on it to get there. `ls` is the command that tells you what's there.
 But how do we "get there" in the terminal?
 How do we know where we are?

 ### 2) `pwd`